jkcfg/jk/docs/rfc/0002-plugins.md

 ## Summary

-We have found a number of use cases where we'd like to extend the functionality of `jk` but don't want to link the core runtime w specific libraries.
+We have found a number of use cases where we'd like to extend the functionality of `jk` but don't want to link the core runtime with specific libraries.

 With a plugin system, we could implement these features outside of the